aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

      >>   12 CALL_FUNCTION            1 (1 positional, 0 keyword pair)

-`JUMP_IF_TRUE_OR_POP` only pops the tested value if it came out falsey.
+`JUMP_IF_TRUE_OR_POP` only pops the tested value if it came out false.
 At index 12, whichever way execution got there, the stack has the same height: two entries.

     # in CodeGen methods v1+: